memberapp/server/README.md

+# Member
+Member is a fully decentralized Reddit style public platform for discussion.
+It uses the Memo protocol and the BCH blockchain.
+You can see an interface to it running here - https://memberapp.github.io/

 # Member Server
 This is the server component of Member.
 Run it against your Bitcoin Cash Node to process Memo transactions into a database.
 It supports MySQL and SQLite databases.
 It also starts a http/s server to respond to requests from the Member client.

 # Getting Started

-You can run Member Server using node or run the compiled binaries -
+You can run Member Server using the compiled binaries or using node -

 Using Binaries
 1. Edit the release/config.js file to include your BCH node user/pass